hzblabs/Useful-ML-Codes/README.md

 - Merge json files together
 - Clean json files
 - Count number of samples in json file
-- Extarct text from pdfs and keep track of status either success or failed
+- Extract text from pdfs and keep track of status either success or failed
+- Join pdf text and label together then convert to jsonl

 ## 🛠️ Requirements